 You know how much children like to squeeze glue bottles?

-We did this with Halloween themes, just ’cause Halloween is around the corner, but you could do it with any image or theme, even completely abstract.
+This makes for a perfect Halloween spider web art activity, but you could do it with any image or theme, even a completely abstract design.

-- Watercolor paper or card stock (sometimes I cut down a piece of poster board into 6 or so pieces to use)
+- Watercolor paper or card stock (you can also cut down a piece of poster board into smaller pieces)

-- Watercolor paint (we used this watercolor paint set this time but you could also use liquid watercolor paints
+- Watercolor paint (you could also use liquid watercolors)

 That’s all!
 Easy and fun!

 We love to see how the glue lines resist the watercolor paint!
 If you want to make these even more spooky, you can use black paint to dye your glue black!

 More Spider Web Art Ideas for Kids

 - How to Make Black Glue Halloween Spider Webs